dvasjuta/canvas-api/README.md

 If you wish to contribute, you will need to be familiar with [Maven](https://maven.apache.org/) to build the project.
 [The Spring Framework](http://spring.io/) is also used but only for testing.

 ## Under Construction
 This code is currently under very active development.
-We are implementing API calls as we need them for K-State applications so a lot of calls are still missing.
-However the core functionality of talking to Canvas is well established so adding individual API calls is not a difficult task.
-Given the [number of API calls](https://canvas.instructure.com/doc/api/all_resources.html) that Canvas provides and the rate at which they add more and change others, we may never achieve 100% parity on all niche features.
-But basic operations on accounts, users and courses should be stable over time.

 ## Library structure
 The top level object needed to execute API calls is the `CanvasApiFactory` class which takes a Canvas instance URL to construct.
 From there you can request reader and writer objects which provide the functionality to actually execute calls to the Canvas API.